QuickStart

 $SST_CORE_HOME/bin/sst-test-elements -c 8 -w "*balar*"

-When running each testsuite, it will first compiled the custom CUDA library under at SST_ELEMENT_SOURCE/src/sst/elements/balar/tests/vanadisLLVMRISCV/
+When running each testsuite, the custom CUDA library under at SST_ELEMENT_SOURCE/src/sst/elements/balar/tests/vanadis_llvm_rv64/ will be compiled and then linked with the Rodinia 2.0 kernels in gpu-app-collection.

 Running examples